Choose between Literature Insights and SoL format

 We are looking forward to receiving it!

+We will help you during all the process of publishing your paper.
 The procedures to present and publish a literature-insights and a state-of-the-literature article are the following:

 Literature Insights (this is the name we give to the traditional literature reviews.)

 2.- Fill it with your proposal.

 4.- You get an email from the editor with a decision regarding your proposal.